joseasoler/tradergen/FEATURES.md

 * **Scavenger**: Sells steel, chemfuel, components, and random scavenged items.
 Present in bulk and combat traders.

+* **Synthetics (with [Rim-Robots_](https://steamcommunity.com/sharedfiles/filedetails/?id=2743171832)):** Sells prosthetics, fuel nodes and mechanite cores.
+It may sometimes have a mech-casket in stock.
+Present in exotic and slaver orbital traders.

 * **Technology:** Has components and materials required for high technology devices.
 Present in bulk and exotic orbital traders.